tarsky5/SSDepth/README.md

 # SSDepth
-Reproduction of the SSD device "the vOICe" (Meijer, 1992)
+Reproduction of the SSD device "the vOICe" (Meijer, 1992) with multiple waveform handling for depth representation.

 ## Description
 This sample code :